Gem Profile- Patterned Jaspers

 Dale Armstrong's Gem Profile- Patterned Jaspers - , General Education, , Ocean Jasper

-A 7-pound chunk of Rainforest Jasper rough, similar in looks to Ocean Jasper.
+A 7-pound chunk of Rainforest Jasper rough, similar to Ocean Jasper.
 Private collection, Dale Armstrong

 Dale Armstrong's Gem Profile- Patterned Jaspers - , General Education, , Rainforest Rough Jasper